pausoto7/hydroGraphR/README.md

 - A specific year of interest (YOI) using `create_hydro_stats_singleYr()`.
 - Historical data using `create_hydro_stats_historical()`.

+Statistics calculated are listed in more detail in Step 3.

 WY is a logical value indicating whether to present hydrograph by water year (Nov-Oct) (TRUE) or calendar year (Jan-Dec) (FALSE).